fionalam0000-dot/DSCI100-projectdemo/README.md

 Two plots were created to show player engagement over time.
 ## Results Summary
 Players with longer average sessions were more likely to subscribe to the newsletter.
+## Conclusion
+The analysis suggests that highly engaged players are more likely to subscribe to the newsletter.
+Future work could explore retention patterns.